raulcano/docker-ip2tor-shop/README.md

 ## How to get the onion address to your shop
-Once the docker containers are up
+Once the docker containers are up, you can type the following in the terminal (root folder of the shop, outside the containers):
 ```
 docker exec -it ip2tor-shop-tor cat var/lib/tor/ip2tor-shop_hidden_service/hostname
 ```

 ## How to reset the onion address
 Delete the .tor folder in the root folder of our shop.
-Next time the container is built, it will create the corresponding folder and add new files with a new address
+Next time the container is built, it will create the corresponding folder and add new files with a new address.